What is a belt lipectomy?

 If you smoke, quit at least several weeks before your surgery.
 Smoking greatly increases

-your risk for complications.
-Most surgeons will not do this surgery if you are still
+won't do this surgery if you are still smoking.

 Ask your surgeon if you need to stop taking any medicines before the surgery, especially

-blood-thinners.
+blood thinners.
 These include over-the-counter medicines, such as aspirin.
+Pay attention

 Follow any directions you are given for not eating or drinking before surgery.